-As a ‘muyang’ (Kankanaey for child), I can recall some adults slightly admonishing my cousins and I for having too much of it.
-Naughtily, we would return for more.
-But to be honest, I was vaguely aware that it was an alcoholic drink.
+As a ‘muyang’ (Kankanaey for the child), I can recall some adults slightly admonishing the children for having too much of it.
+Naughtily, they would return for more.
+But to be honest, I was vaguely aware of it being an alcoholic drink.

 I have always preferred to stir in a bit of brown sugar before downing the liquid slowly.
 The best part was when I could finally spoon up and savour those fermented bittersweet red rice sediments that have settled at the bottom of the cup.